sudasana/armcom2/MANUAL.md

 If you start a **New Campaign**, any current saved campaign will be erased.
 You can only have one saved campaign at any one time.

 **Game Options** can be accessed here and from the in-game menu as well.
-Changing the **Font Size** will change the total window size. **Sound Effects**, including the main menu theme, can be toggled here. **Message Pause** changes the length of time that pop-up messages are displayed before disappearing.
+Changing the **Font Size** will change the total window size. **Sound Effects**, including the main menu theme, can be toggled here.
+Changing the **Master Volume** will change the volume of the theme music and all sound effects. **Message Pause** changes the length of time that pop-up messages are displayed before disappearing.
 Several **Keyboard** layouts are supported, and you can set your own keyboard mapping by editing the "custom" dictionary in the keyboard_mapping.json file in the data folder, and selecting it here.

 ## 3. Campaign Selection